plumpjs/input-count/README.md

 | inputAlertSelector  | String  | 'js-count--alert'	| Add class to input when the alertThreshold is met. |
 | figureAlertSelector | String  | 'js-count-figure--alert' | Add class to figure when the alertThreshold is met. |

-Apply options by passing in a second array of arguments:
+Apply options by passing in an array of arguments:

 ````
 $$('.js-count').each(function(el) {